luminescent/docker_images/jupyter_ifsharp/README.md

 docker run -it -p 8888:8888 -v /your_host_path_here:/notebooks jupyter_ifsharp:1.0
 ```

 The image exposes the port `8888` and the volume `notebooks`.
 Jupyter is configured to start in this folder.
+Use the container via the browser on http://localhost:8888 (or, when using Boot2Docker, put your Docker VM's IP address instead of localhost).
+This will display whatever exists in your mount for `notebooks` and will also save new notebooks and checkpoints there.